mrmarganski/mkdoc/docs/xrprobotics/module1/xrpwpilib.md

 Installing WPIlib and VScode onto your Personal Computer

 !!! info "WPILib Installation"
     Your workstation must be a have mac os or windows installed.
-No linux or chromebooks will work for this without more complicated steps.
+Reference the linked page below for specific architecture required based on your operating system.
+Linux could work, but may have issues to troubleshoot with simulation.  **Chromebooks will not work for this**.
 The Computers in Room 124 will have VScode with the WPIlib libraires installed, so you are free to use them and can skip this step - but if you would like to use a personal computer or update WPIlib this step will help you with that.

 !!! danger
     **STOP** the video at the 14:03 marker: We will **NOT** be coding in Time Based format!